-What got me thinking about this recently was an insightful quote from Heaven: The Heart’s Deepest Longing.
+What got me thinking about this recently was an insightful quote from Peter Kreeft in his book Heaven: The Heart’s Deepest Longing.
 It challenges us regarding our view of Jesus Christ.
 Is he fundamentally a condemner or a redeemer?
 It urges us who are ministers to diligently proclaim the free and pardoning grace of God revealed in the cross.
-It reminds us who are parents to guard against a natural tendency towards performance-based (aka conditional) love and acceptance.in his book
+It reminds us who are parents to guard against a natural tendency towards performance-based (aka conditional) love and acceptance.

 Performance anxiety often leads to atheism.
 For atheism is not merely a belief; it is a choice, an act, in fact an act of deicide.
 When we can’t stand the pressure of living up to his expectations, we kill the Expecter.
 When the mirror mercilessly shows up all your warts, you want to break the mirror.
 That is the real point of the Oedipus complex; the primal parricide is not against our human father but God, not the image but the archetype.